 - are relatives (whether by blood, marriage, civil partnership or cohabitation)

-- have a child together or have a parental responsibility for the same child
+- have a child together or have parental responsibility for the same child

 - are or were in an intimate personal relationship of significant duration

-The orders must be reasonable and relevant to the harassment you’ve experience.
+The orders must be reasonable and relevant to the harassment you’ve experienced.
 An injunction might include orders such as:

 The defendant (i.e. abuser) is forbidden from coming with 200 metres of the home of the claimant.

 What if my injunction is ignored or not followed by my abuser?

 If the abuser breaks the injunction, you have two options:

 - Report the breach to the police

 - Make an application to return to the County Court where the injunction was made to enforce it